 Can you reverse diabetes?
-While there’s currently no cure for type 2 diabetes, there are some things you can do to reverse the effects of the condition.
-Read these top 10 tips to reverse diabetes.
+While there’s currently no cure for type 2 diabetes, there are some things you can do to reverse the effects of the condition which include changing your diet and physical activity.
+But what exactly should you change?
+Read these top 10 tips to help you reverse the progression of diabetes.

 Lose weight, if needed.

 Unfortunately, the majority of people who are diagnosed with type 2 diabetes are overweight or obese.

 Because excess weight is associated with higher blood glucose levels and complications, it’s important that people with diabetes who are overweight lose some of that excess weight.
 The good news is that studies have shown that losing between 5 to 10% of initial body weight can improve your diabetes control and reduce the risk of heart disease.